 Prior to becoming a lawyer, Todd attended law school at Dalhousie University.
 During law school, Todd tutored first year students in both property law and tort law through the Indigenous Blacks & Mi'kmaq (IB&M) Initiative, which actively supports access to legal education and the legal profession for Mi’kmaq and African students.

-- Construction & Infrastructure Law Section Executive, Ontario Bar Association, Secretary
+- Construction & Infrastructure Law Section Executive, Ontario Bar Association, Vice-Chair (former Secretary)

 - The Advocates’ Society